Hexcein-moonsters/smartschool-plugins/README.md

 ## Contributing

-If you have created a plugin for Smartschool that you would like to share, comment in this github and paste your file there.
+If you have created a plugin for Smartschool that you would like to share, .

 Before submitting a plugin, please make sure that your code is well-documented and adheres to the best practices for plugin development.